wandb/docs/docs/guides/artifacts/create-a-new-artifact-version.md

     <title>Create new artifacts versions from single and multiprocess Runs.</title>
 </head>

-Create a new artifact version with a single run, collaboratively with distributed writers, or as an incremental change to a prior version.
+Create a new artifact version with a single run (simple mode) or collaboratively with distributed writers (collaborative mode):

 * **Simple**: A single run provides all the data for a new version.
 This is the most common case and is best suited when the run fully recreates the needed data.
 For example: outputting saved models or model predictions in a table for analysis.
 * **Collaborative**: A set of runs collectively provides all the data for a new version.
 This is best suited for distributed jobs which have multiple runs generating data, often in parallel.
 For example: evaluating a model in a distributed manner, and outputting the predictions.

-* **Incremental Change:** Add, modify, or remove a subset of files from the previous version.
-This is best suited when you have a large artifact composed of many underlying files.
-For example a dataset artifact, and you are looking to add, modify, or delete only a small number of files.
-This can be done within a single run or outside.
+You can optionally create a new artifact version from a previous version.
+This is known as an *incremental change*.
+More specifically, you can add, modify, or remove a subset of files from an existing artifact version.

 ![Artifact overview diagram](/images/artifacts/incremental_artifacts_Diagram.png)